UWSEDS-aut17/uwseds-group-movie-badgers/hw6_component_design.md

 # Component Design

-The component design document should have the following sections:
+The documentation has the following sections:
 - Component list.
   - Access movie_id from TMDB
   - Get movie_information from OMDB